VA3KWJ/Scripts/README.md

   the host and log file inside the script.
 - `ConnectionPortCheck.ps1` – Tests a range of ports in a loop and logs success or failure.
 Host, ports and log path are defined at the top of the script.

+### Windows/AD
+- `CSVaddUser.ps1` – Creates Active Directory users from a CSV file and adds them to a specified group.

 ### Windows/FileMGMT
 - `fCln.ps1` – Cleans files older than a given date.
 Supports interactive mode